 Are you a pedalboard dunce?
 Fear not!
-In this illustrated lesson, Guitar World shows you everything you need to know, from choosing a 'board to powering up and laying out your pedals.
+In this illustrated lesson, Guitar World shows you everything you need to know, from choosing a 'board to powering up and laying out your guitar pedals.

 The more effect pedals you use, the more you need a pedalboard.
 Even the most basic unpowered board can provide a useful platform to hold your pedals securely, provide cable management and keep everything from sliding around onstage.